 What Does The P0472 Code Mean On 6.0 Powerstroke

-This code is triggered when the exhaust back pressure sensor is not working properly.
-This code typically relates to cars with turbochargers.
+This P0472 code on 6.0 Powerstroke is triggered when the exhaust back pressure sensor is not working properly.
+This code typically relates to 6.0 powerstroke turbochargers.
 The PCM will return the code when it receives a mismatched signal from the exhaust pressure sensor and intake manifold.

 The exhaust pressure sensor monitors the pressure in the exhaust manifold.
 The information from the manifold is sent to the PCM for purposes of operating output devices.
 These include the exhaust gas recirculation valve.